wp-plugins/whats-running/readme.txt

 * files in the wp-includes directory are in GREEN
 * files in the wp-admin directory are in GREY
 * all other files are in RED
-* the PINK bar after the filename represents the file size ( 0.5 kB/px )
+* VIOLET bar after the filename represents the file size ( 0.5 kB/px )
+* DARK MAGENTA bar after the filename represents the OPcache memory consumption ( 1 kB/px )

 = Links =